-If you have recently lost your job due to Covid-19, or fear that you may face redundancy soon due to the worsening economy and the pandemic restrictions, Thompsons is here to offer guidance on your rights.
+If you have lost your job due to Covid-19, or fear that you may face redundancy soon due to the worsening economy following the pandemic, Thompsons is here to offer guidance on your rights.

-It is now clear that businesses who have made employees redundant after 1 March 2020 will be permitted to re-employ them and place them on furlough.
-Employers will also be able to claim backdated wages through the Government's Coronavirus Job Retention Scheme.
+It is now clear that businesses who made employees redundant after 1 March 2020 were permitted to re-employ them and place them on furlough.
+Employers were also able to claim backdated wages through the Government's Coronavirus Job Retention Scheme.

-If you have been affected by the current coronavirus situation, you can Talk to Thompsons today.
+If your employment was affected by the coronavirus situation, you can Talk to Thompsons today.